csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 ```
 sycl::queue queue(sycl::default_selector{}, sycl::property::queue::in_order{});
 ```
-## VII.
+## VIII.
 Dependencies when Using USM  and events
 Start from task VIII.
 Change the definition the queue to make it out-of-order again. **Out-of-order** queues can use `sycl::events` to explicitly set the order of execution.
 Each kernel submission returns an event, which can be used to ensure that subsequent tasks wait for the completion of preceding tasks.

 Initialize arrays `X` and `Y` on the device using two separate kernels.
 Capture the events from these kernel submissions: